How are we shaping the future of the farm together?

 OUR COMMITMENT TO SPECIFIC POSITIVE SOCIAL IMPACT:

-- Suppliers: survey to monitor how satisfied our suppliers are with working with The Garlic Farm & improve from baseline
+Suppliers: survey to monitor how satisfied our suppliers are with working with The Garlic Farm & improve from baseline.
+Source goods, products and services locally wherever feasible, and increase the proportion of goods and products sourced locally.

 FURTHER QUESTIONS THAT INFORM OUR APPROACH: